Mirantis/virtlet/docs/devel/build-tool.md

 ## copy-dind

-Copies the binaries into kube-node-1 of `kubeadm-dind-cluster`.
-You need to do `dind-cluster...sh up` to be able to use this command.
+Copies the binaries into kube-master of `kubeadm-dind-cluster`.
+You need to do `NUM_NODES=0 dind-cluster...sh up` to be able to use this command.

 ## start-dind

-Copies the binaries into kube-node-1 of `kubeadm-dind-cluster`.
-You need to do `dind-cluster...sh up` and `build/cmd.sh copy-dind` to be able to use this command.
+Copies the binaries into kube-master of `kubeadm-dind-cluster`.
+You need to do `NUM_NODES=0 dind-cluster...sh up` and `build/cmd.sh copy-dind` to be able to use this command.

 ## vsh